Worksheet 7

 There are (at least) two (related) things you might choose from to look at, in addition to the mean or median:

-- the spread of the differences (the SD or inter-quartile range).
+• the spread of the differences (the SD or inter-quartile range).
 If the average difference and the spread of differences are both close to zero, that would mean that the driver’s and computer’s values are consistently similar.

-- a suitable confidence interval here (for the mean or median difference, as appropriate for what you did) would also get at this point.
+• a suitable confidence interval here (for the mean or median difference, as appropriate for what you did) would also get at this point.

 To think about the spread: use the SD if you did the \(t\)-test for the mean, and use the IQR if you did the sign test for the median, that is, one of these:

-%>% summarize(diff_sd = sd(Diff)) fuel
+fuel %>% summarize(diff_sd = sd(Diff))

 or

-%>% summarize(diff_iqr = IQR(Diff)) fuel
+fuel %>% summarize(diff_iqr = IQR(Diff))

 as appropriate.
 Make a call about whether you think your measure of spread is small or large.
 If you think it’s small, you can say that the differences are consistent with each other, and therefore that the computer’s and driver’s values are typically different by about the same amount (we concluded that they are different).
 If you think your measure of spread is large, then the driver’s and computer’s values are inconsistently different from each other (which would be bad news for the people who designed the car’s computer, as long as you think the driver was being reasonably careful in their record-keeping).

-, as appropriate.
+If you said that the confidence interval for the mean/median was the thing to look at, then pull the interval out of the \(t\)-test output or run ci_median, as appropriate.
 The computer’s miles per gallon is consistently between 1.4 and 4.0 miles per gallon higher (mean) or 1.1 and 4.5 miles per gallon higher (median).
 Make a call about whether you consider this interval short or long, bearing in mind it’s based on the difference between two numbers that are about 40, and then say that the computer’s measurement is larger than the driver’s by a consistent amount (if you think the interval is short) or by an amount that varies quite a bit (if you think the interval is long).

 Extra: in a situation like the one here, where there is a significant difference between the means, knowing also that the standard deviation is small would tell us that the computer is consistently giving a value that is bigger than the driver’s by about the same amount every time.
 Another way to think about this is to plot the driver’s and computer’s values against each other with a (solid) reference line7 like this: